 Chateau La Bienfaisance also produces a special cuvee called Sanctus.
 Sanctus is made from a Merlot dominated blend.
 The Right Bank fruit for Sanctus comes from a specific 3 hectare parcel in their vineyard.
 The vines are planted in a terroir of clay and limestone mixed with iron deposits in the soil.
 The vines for this cuvee are on average 40 years of age.

-Serving and Decanting Chateau La Bienfaisance with Wine, Food, Pairing Tips
+Serving Chateau La Bienfaisance with Wine, Food, Pairing Tips

 Both wines, Sanctus and Chateau La Bienfaisance have been improving in quality since the 2005 vintage.
 Currently, Chateau La Bienfaisance is spending the money and making all the right choices needed to produce the best Bordeaux wines possible at their estate.